bclozel/spring-boot-web-reactive/README.md

 </dependency>
 ```

-An example of the same in Gradle switching to [RxNetty](https://github.com/ReactiveX/RxNetty):
+An example of the same in Gradle and a switch to [RxNetty](https://github.com/ReactiveX/RxNetty):

 ```groovy
 compile('org.springframework.boot.experimental:spring-boot-starter-web-reactive') {